HD EXPEDITION VIDEO: May 25 long-lived EF4 tornado: Watch Video

-I heard some nearby storm observers exclaiming that they could see a ground circulation, but I couldn't see it from my vantage point.
+I heard some nearby storm photographers exclaiming that they could see a ground circulation, but I couldn't see it from my vantage point.

 From here on, it was simply a task of staying with the storm.
 It was moving slowly, so that was a plus.
 The road network in this part of Kansas is decent, but there are many gravel roads that effectively dead-end into impassable stretches of mud.
 After a couple of backtracks due to encountering these, I decided to stick to paved roads for the rest of the day.
 As I approached Niles, the meso exhibited a rounded mothership shape, with a strong RFD cut making its way eastward.
 Rain curtains began wrapping around the new circulation, with a small bowl in the center.
 It appeared the show was about to begin:

 At Niles, I turned east onto a gravel road, intending to backtrack to the highway after watching the circulation pass.
 This worked out well, as the tornado rapidly developed to my west here.
 I had a great backlit view from my vantage point:

 The tornado was not moving left or right, and it soon became apparent it was time to move out of the way.
 I drove about a half mile south, parked, and had a great view as the tornado crossed to my north, growing larger and more powerful as it did: